mx2913/funkwhale/docs/installation/debian.rst

     rm -rf extracted

-Then we'll download the frontend files:
+Then we will download the frontend files:

 .. parsed-literal::